Management entrenchment: Why managers engage in accounting manipulations

 Nowadays, there are several articles and essays on how to accomplish a proper entrenched management exercise without hurting shareholders, yet not abuse them–for example–when a board of directives is given the power to take corporate decisions in certain matters, where the corporation will be protected against hostile takeovers.
 Nonetheless, this form of corporate governance may cause distinct reaction on shares prices, which is why entrenchment management is not an easy concept to accomplish.
 Along with corporate governance, entrenchment management requires a lot of research and good management from the corporate market.

 Unions vs. entrenched managers

-In practice, entrenched CEOs tend to get higher salary than non-entrenched CEOs.
-A survey has been conducted. which results suggest that entrenched CEO give higher salaries to their workers compared to non-entrenched CEOs.
+In practice, entrenched CEOs tend to have higher salaries than non-entrenched CEOs.
+A survey has been conducted which results suggest that entrenched CEO give higher salaries to their workers compared to non-entrenched CEOs.
 Because cash flow rights ownership by the CEO and better corporate governance are found to mitigate such behaviour, we interpret the higher pay as evidence of agency problems between shareholders and managers affecting workers' pay.

 In a very real sense, unions and managers compete to offer benefits to employees.
-Since entrenched CEO pay their workers high salaries, the CEO-worker relationship improves, making workers less likely to unionize.
+Since entrenched CEOs pay their workers high salaries, the CEO-worker relationship improves, making workers less likely to unionize.
 Often workers perceive managers' benefits to be more beneficial for them than unions.
 This leads us to the conclusion that entrenched CEOs have the characteristic of being very competitive when it comes to work loyalty.